coinse/cs453-assignment2-python-coverage/README.md

 ### Scopes

-Here are clarificatins about the scope of the coverage.
+Here are clarifications about the scope of the coverage.

-- Statements are executed by taking a branch.
-Consequently, statement coverage can be computed by counting what is in the corresponding `body` in `ast.For`, `ast.While`, etc. However, there are other ways of covering statements.
+-

-- We will assume that `Try` statements create one branch per `except` handler.
-For example, the `Try` in `examples/example5.py` creates two branches: one for `IOError` and another for `ArithmeticError`.
-Note that the body of `Try` itself does not create a branch as it is always executed.
+- We will consider the behaviour of `coverage.py` as the reference.
+You can check the reference behaviour by running `coverage.py` and looking at the json report.
+Please see the documentation for the details.

-- You need to preserve both short-circuit behaviour and side-effects.
-For example, consider the verbose example for `python3 pcov.py -v -t examples/example2.py 5 5` above: `y == 5` is not evaluated, therefore no condition coverage is recorded.
+- Note that `coverage.json` uses the line number -1 to denote the end of the program.

 ### Skeleton and Test Code